swup/swup/readme.md

 * **is-rendering** - assigned once content is replaced and removed when all css animations are done
 * **is-changing** - assigned once link is clicked and remove whe all css animations are done

-`is-animating` is the main class you should worry about, as it enables the animations. `is-leaving` and `is-rendering` can be used for defining different animations for animating the elements in/out. `is-changing` may be used for for displaying some kind of loading while the transition is being done.
+`is-animating` is the main class you should worry about, as it enables the animations. `is-leaving` and `is-rendering` can be used for defining different animations for animating the elements in/out. `is-changing` may be used for displaying some kind of loading while the transition is being done.

 ### Example
 While developing the site, simply define the elements that are being animated and need to be replaced.
 Lets assume we want to fade in/out the main content of the page.